-Supplemental Regulation: Maximum height of all structures (except Churches and chimneys) shall be thirty-five (35) feet above grade, grade to be determined by the average ground level around the structure.
-The maximum height of any door or window shall be thirty (30) feet, measured vertically from the bottom of said door or window to the finished grade below.
+Supplemental Regulation: Maximum height of all structures (except Churches and chimneys) shall be thirty-five feet (35') above grade, grade to be determined by the average ground level around the structure.
+The maximum height of any door or window shall be thirty feet (30'), measured vertically from the bottom of said door or window to the finished grade below.
 (Adopted March 2003)